1. LEGAL FRAMEWORK

 Some common grounds for refusal of registration include the following:

-The mark comprises a shape which is in common usage, or which results from the nature or function of the goods.
+- The mark comprises a shape that is in common usage, or results from the nature or function of the goods.

 The criteria to be considered in determining whether a mark is confusingly similar to an existing trademark are set out not in the Industrial Property Law, but rather in the case law of the federal courts.
 The examiner must take into account:

 - visual, phonetic and conceptual similarities between the marks;

 - similarities, rather than differences, between the marks when considered as a whole;

 - similarities between the goods or services designated by the marks;

 - the relevant consumer sectors at which the goods or services are directed; and

 Declaration of famous and / or notorious trademarks: On April 19 2005 the Industrial Property Law was amended to introduce new articles concerning well-known trademarks.
 The main areas of reform are as follows: